 Sonic the Hedgehog, Sonic Adventure 2, Knuckles the Echidna, and Rouge the Bat are all © Sega.
 Sonic the Hedgehog 2006 is also © Sega, but I’m not positive they actively admit that these days.

-Posted on July 15, 2013, in Analysis, Feature Articles, Game Characters, Journalism, Retro Games, Video Games, Women & Gaming and tagged damsel-in-distress, Knuckles the Echidna, Rouge the Bat, Sonic Adventure 2, Sonic the Hedgehog.
+Posted on July 15, 2013, in Analysis, Feature Articles, Game Characters, Journalism, Retro Games, Video Games and tagged damsel-in-distress, Knuckles the Echidna, Rouge the Bat, Sonic Adventure 2, Sonic the Hedgehog.
 Bookmark the permalink.
 4 Comments.